 "That's all the justice that these cases will see," Kading also told Complex in 2012.
 "The co-conspirators are never going to be prosecuted.
 Unfortunately, the cases are so complicated and convoluted.
 These will never see criminal prosecution.

 "The co-conspirators are absolutely known and I say that with conviction.
 I worked directly on these cases for years and know exactly where they stand within law enforcement.
 They would be very problematic prosecutions because of all of the convoluted peripheral issues that were raised during the investigation.
 The D.A. in Los Angeles knows that this is an extremely difficult situation to try and prosecute.
 Here's the problem: You've got [Suge's girlfriend] confessing, and then, there was a bad move by law enforcement to give her immunity.
 The shooter's dead, the female confessor has immunity, so you just have Suge Knight."

-Knight, who's never been charged with anything related to Wallace's or Shakur's death, is currently in jail awaiting trial on murder and attempted murder charges for mowing down two men with his truck outside a Compton burger stand, killing one and seriously injuring the other, after an argument during filming on 2015's Straight Outta Compton.
+Knight, who's never been charged with anything related to Wallace's or Shakur's death, is currently in prison.
+The Death Row Records co-founder was sentenced to 28 years after pleading no contest to manslaughter for hitting two men with his truck outside a Compton burger stand, killing one and seriously injuring the other, after an argument during filming on 2015's Straight Outta Compton.

-Kading also disputed Russell Poole's theory of the case, which he arrived at with the help of a jailhouse informant who named, vaguely, someone named Amir as the possible shooter in Biggie's case.
+Kading also disputed Russell Poole's theory of the case, that dirty cops were involved, which Poole arrived at with the help of a jailhouse informant who vaguely named an "Amir" as the possible shooter in Biggie's case.

 "Coincidentally, [David] Mack has a friend named Amir Muhammad," Kading told Complex.
 "That circumstantial connection, put this investigator [Poole] down a rabbit hole."